 - gre and vxlan – provide connectivity between VMs and other devices via using tunnel endpoints for organizing networking segments.

 Although the ML2 plugin was included into Havana release, the official Installation Guide for Ubuntu 12.04 (LTS) provides info on installation of monolithic OVS plugin only.
 The thing is that when you decide to move on to the more advanced ML2 plugin, it becomes apparent that it uses different database structure, and the easiest way to proceed is deleting any neutron resources (routers, subnets, networks, etc.) and simply creating a ML2 database from scratch.

-Since these steps result in an empty Neutron database, the Icehouse release provides a conversion tool as a part of live migration.
+Since these steps result in an empty Neutron database, the Icehouse release provides a as a part of live migration.
 It transfers the data from Open vSwitch or LinuxBridge plugin schema to the ML2 schema, thus preserving the provisioned resources.

 I’d like to note that the Havana Installation Guide contains some confusing configuration inaccuracies.
 Thus, to avoid typical mistakes and save loads of time and nerve during the OpenStack configuration process, it’s advisable to look through user’ comments as well.